groboclown/petronia/docs/architecture.md

 1. The component removes any registered event bus listeners, and performs additional tear-down actions, then sends `DisposeCompleteEvent` to indicate that it completed the tear-down process.
 1. The component may be involved in the user shutdown process, in which case it needs to listen to `SystemShutdownEvent` and `SystemShutdownCancelledEvent`, and handle those correctly.
 1. The component listens to `SystemShutdownFinalizeEvent` to tear itself down.
 It will send out the correct `DisposeCompleteEvent` events when it removes itself.

+## Platform API Implementation Auto-Detection

+One aspect of Petronia that needs some figuring out is the auto-detection of the Petronia platform.
+The boot-time stuff is fine, but after that, it gets weird.

+Windows is easy to detect.
+Figuring out the Windows version is straight forward using standard Python tools.

+For Linux, there are two separate standards at the moment - Wayland and X11.
+This is compounded by Wayland compatibility with X11 protocols.
+The work-around here is to force the end-user to select one or the other.